Debt consolidation loans

 A debt consolidation loan, or debt loan, lets you pay off debts from multiple lenders by combining them into one single loan from a single provider.

-Imagine you owe £4,000 on credit cards, £2,000 on a car loan and £500 on your overdraft, all with varying interest rates.
-You could apply for a £6,500 consolidation loan, use that to clear your existing debts, then pay a single sum towards your new loan each month until your debt is repaid.
+For example, say you owe £4,000 on credit cards, £2,000 on a loan and £500 on your overdraft, all with varying interest rates.
+You could apply for a £6,500 consolidation loan, use that to clear your existing debts, then make one single payment towards your new loan each month until your debt is repaid.

 How do debt consolidation loans work?

-Add up the total cost of your existing debts and work out how much you’d need to borrow to pay them all off. - Apply for a debt loan
+Add up the total cost of your existing debts and work out how much you’d need to borrow to pay them all off.
+Don’t forget to include any early repayment charges or fees that may apply when you repay loan debt early.

 - Your email address